tibs/pyconuk2019-notes/README.rst

 This was the fourth year in Cardiff City Hall.

 It was, as normal, a very good conference, and I think the committee has done an amazing job producing it.
+Videos for most talks (if not all) should be up on youtube at https://www.youtube.com/channel/UChA9XP_feY1-1oSy2L7acog.
+I recommend going there and browsing.
+I'd recommend watching the videos for all the talks I mention below, but of course I didn't see all of the conference!

 *Note:* Last year's conference felt a little weighted towards talks suitable for beginners (mind you, that's the first year I've felt that).
 I think the